Journals are similar to magazines as they are both published regularly (e.g. monthly).

 Note: To access Curtin Library resources in Robertson Library, you first need to login to the library computers using the Visitor login.
 You can then use your student ID (Certificate/Diploma students this is C followed by your student number) and password (your date of birth YYYYMMDD) to access the databases.

-The Robertson Library has a newspaper section on level 3 where you can sit and browse local and international newspapers.
+The Robertson Library has a newspaper section on level 2 where you can sit and browse Australian newspapers.
 Newspapers arrive daily and are kept in print for three months.
 Titles include:

 Use these links to browse recent online newspapers.
 Newspaper articles are also available through the ProQuest database.